How will the new opt-in funding impact teachers’ pay?

 The latest news:

-On Wednesday 4 September, the Government made an announcement that employers will no longer need to pay qualified relief teachers or qualified teachers on fixed terms (i.e. those teachers who are covering periods of leave) at parity rates.
+The change come on the heels of one made last September, when the Government decided that employers will no longer need to pay qualified relief teachers or qualified teachers on fixed terms (i.e. those teachers who are covering periods of leave) at parity rates.

-The changes will come into effect from October 1, 2024.
-This effectively opens the door for qualified teachers not in permanent employment to be paid as they were back in the days of minimum rates.
+These changes came into effect from 1 October 2024 and effectively opened the door for qualified teachers not in permanent employment to be paid at minimum rates.

 The story so far — what we do know